 As a part of our series for Beginner Amazon Sellers, we’re providing new Amazon businesses with the technical know-how and elemental ins-and-outs of what it takes to start selling.

 Read on for more information about what a Seller ID is, why you might need to know it, and where to find it.
+As beginners, make sure to also take note and avoid these Amazon price mistakes.

 What is an Amazon Seller ID